 The general naming of private rooms came in earnest in the 1980s, by which time dormer life had completed a sharp decline.
 Since brothers might spend two or three years living in a room, they began to build increasingly impressive lofts, bars, and other amenities, each trying to outdo the other within and across the generations.
 The rooms became an expression of its inhabitants’ personalities, then took on personalities themselves.
 By the early 1990s, when the dorm system was officially discontinued due to changes in city code, room names were the most common way to reference living quarters, and the few remaining unnamed rooms were given names in rapid succession.

 Officially designated common rooms are named by joint agreement and dedication by the alumni board of directors and by the undergraduate chapter.

 There is no official procedure for assigning nicknames to private rooms.
 Although it is presently accepted that such action would require a vote of the actives, accepted usage is the most important factor, and a sense of tradition has discouraged changes in names.

 Milburn A. Hollengreen, Jr. Room

-The west sitting room on the first floor was dedicated in memory of Milburn A. Hollengreen, Jr. Mil was killed in an automobile accident shortly after flying a group of brothers to Grand Bahama Island for Spring Break in 1963.
+The west sitting room on the first floor was dedicated in memory of the wild and much-beloved Milburn A. Hollengreen, Jr. Mil was killed in an automobile accident shortly after flying a group of brothers to Grand Bahama Island for Spring Break in 1963.
 His father, Bro.
-Milburn Hollengreen, Sr. donated funds to aid in the room’s refurbishment.
+Milburn Hollengreen, Sr. donated funds to aid in the room’s refurbishment the following year.